drkane/datasette-reconcile/README.md

 ## Development

+This plugin uses hatch for build and testing.
 To set up this plugin locally, first checkout the code.
-Then create a new virtual environment:

-    cd datasette-reconcile
-    python3 -mvenv venv
-    source venv/bin/activate

-Or if you are using `pipenv`:

-    pipenv shell

-Now install the dependencies and tests:

-    pip install -e '.[test]'

 You'll need to fetch the git submodules for the tests too: